himanshikh/heart2bot/README.md

 Limitations

-Model is smaller than GPT-4, so some nuanced responses may be less fluent.
+Smaller model compared to GPT-4, so some nuanced responses may be less fluent.

 Single-GPU training reduces computation cost but limits scale.